marczaku/212-collections/1-collections/README.md

 # 0 Introduction
-- Create an empty solution named `201-Algorithms-And-DataStructures`
+- Create an empty solution named `Algorithms-And-DataStructures`
 - Create a Console Project within the Solution named `HelloWorld`
 - Run the Project
 - Create a Library Project within the Solution named `TurboCollections`